amosbastian/understat/docs/classes/understat.rst

 .. automethod:: understat.Understat.get_match_stats

-It returns the information about the matches played by the given player.
-So for example, the match stats from Wolves v Chelsea 2023-12-24, as seen in the screenshot
+It returns the stats for the given match.
+So for example, the match stats from Wolves v Chelsea 2023-12-24, as seen in the screenshot:

 .. image:: https://i.imgur.com/JJA1wnx.png